somasis/shiki-colors-revival/README.md

 that's what I use.
 If you run into problems in another desktop environment, I'll try to help the best I can though.

+Relevant license files can be found underneath the folders.
+(Numix is GPL-3, Xfwm4 is GPL-2, Plank themes and build system are ISC)

 ## Included
 - GTK 2 and 3 themes
 - Xfwm4 themes